IT’S A SCORCHER!

 - Hang it out to dry – operate your clothes dryer less, especially during the hottest parts of the day, and save more energy by hanging your clothes on a line to dry.

-- Let it breathe – same concept as above for your dishwasher; operate the dry cycle less by opening the dishwasher door after the cycle is done and letting your dishes air dry, or save even more energy towel drying your dishes.
+- Let it breathe – the same concept as above for your dishwasher; operate the dry cycle less by opening the dishwasher door after the cycle is done and letting your dishes air dry, or save even more energy towel drying your dishes.

 - Keep it clean – annual maintenance and clean filters go a LONG way towards the efficiency of your AC.